-It's possible for just about anyone to get a cold sore — according to the Mayo Clinic, a kind of terrifying 90 percent of adults worldwide test positive for the strain of herpes simplex virus, HSV-1, that causes cold sores.
+It’s possible for just about anyone to get a cold sore — according to the Mayo Clinic, 90 percent of adults worldwide test positive for the strain of herpes simplex virus, HSV-1, that causes cold sores.

-While the vast majority of people who carry HSV-1 are asymptomatic and rarely, if ever, experience outbreaks, for others, cold sores can be an embarrassing nuisance that flares up unexpectedly.
-For those who suffer from cold sores, there are some things that can trigger outbreaks, and while some of them are unavoidable, others can be managed.
+While the vast majority of people who carry HSV-1 are asymptomatic and rarely if ever experience outbreaks, for others, cold sores can be an embarrassing nuisance that flares up unexpectedly.
+For those who suffer from cold sores, it’s worth knowing there are some things that can trigger outbreaks.
+While some of them are unavoidable, others can be managed.

 A viral infection is one outbreak trigger that can be hard to avoid.
 However, some things, like washing hands regularly and avoiding people who are sick, can cut down on your chances of catching a bug that could trigger an outbreak.